 Long-term strategy: Provide your team with the tools to learn a common language.

 Without a doubt, giving your international team tools to improve their language skills will help them communicate more fluently and effectively with one another.
 While this can make team collaboration more productive, learning a new language also allows employees the opportunity to learn about culture, become more open-minded, and develop empathy for one another, all of which are foundational to effective intercultural communication.

 How do teams benefit from strong cross-cultural communication?

 Teams with developed intercultural communication skills gain enhanced professional tools that extend far beyond the workplace:

 - Truly diverse and understanding teams

 - A focus on mutual respect

 Investing time in improving your team’s intercultural communication skills will give employees a better connection with their workplace and coworkers.
-This will help attract international talent and manage the effects of culture shock, while also enhancing cultural awareness and mutual respect within the company.
+This will help attract international talent while also enhancing cultural awareness and mutual respect within the company.